Mechanical Trading Strategies Vs. Discretionary Trading Strategies

 - 24/7 trading: Mechanical trading can offer 24/7 trading, as long as the markets are open because the computer never sleeps — something humans cannot do.

-- Saving time: Mechanical trading saves a lot of time, unlike discretionary trading, which requires the trader to be present to manually execute trades.
+- Saving time: Mechanical trading saves a lot of time, unlike discretionary trading, which requires the trader to be present to execute trades manually.

 What is best: mechanical trading or discretionary trading?

 There are many reasons why you want to trade many strategies.
-One thing is that it can give you a better equity curve because you hopefully can create many uncorrelated strategies.
+It can give you a better equity curve because you can hopefully create many uncorrelated strategies.
 We don’t want to repeat ourselves, but we recommend reading our previous articles on the subject:

 - What does correlation mean in trading?
 (Trading strategies and correlations)